prototypefund/close-lid-to-encrypt-cryptsetup/debian/doc/pandoc/encrypted-boot.md

     cryptroot/keyfiles/root_crypt.key

-(`cryptsetup-initramfs` normalises and renames key files inside the initramfs, hence the new keyfile name.)
+(`cryptsetup-initramfs` normalises and renames key files inside the initramfs, hence the new file name.)

 Should be safe to reboot now :-)  If all went well you should see a single passphrase prompt.